microsoft/DeepSpeed/docs/index.md

 <!-- <b> DeepSpeed is hiring, [come join us!](https://careers.microsoft.com/us/en/search-results?keywords=http:%2F%2Fdeepspeed.ai) </b> -->
 ---
 # Extreme Speed and Scale for DL Training and Inference

-DeepSpeed is an easy-to-use deep learning optimization software suite that enables unprecedented scale and speed for Deep Learning Training and Inference.
-With DeepSpeed you can:

 <p style="text-align: center;"><em>Train/Inference dense or sparse models with billions or trillions of parameters</em></p>
 <p style="text-align: center;"><em>Achieve excellent system throughput and efficiently scale to thousands of GPUs</em></p>